 Once immediate danger (or our perception of it) passes, the parasympathetic nervous system takes over and brings the body back to a balanced, nonemergency state.
 At that point, the brain is restored to the normal structure of top-down control in which the cerebral cortex, the most advanced part of the brain, is once again in charge.
 However, when traumatizing experiences are severe or chronic and PTSD develops, the brain and the body never quite return to a normal state.

 PTSD causes biophysiological changes in the brain.
 This is the “dark side” of neuroplasticity (keep reading to the end of this section for the “bright side”).
-Research have discovered that a number of structures in the brain undergo change.
+Researchers have discovered that a number of structures in the brain undergo change.
 In summary, some become underactivated while others are overstimulated.
 The following table describes four of the most important changes.
 Corresponding PTSD symptom categories are listed for each brain structure.

 |Hippocampus in the limbic system*

 Intrusion, Arousal & Reactivity, Negative Cognition & Mood (e.g., intrusive memories, flashbacks, exaggerated negative beliefs)

 Arousal & Reactivity, Intrusion (e.g., persistent negativity; hypervigilance; exaggerated startle response; irritability; sleep issues; magnification of the negative effect of intrusive memories and dreams and of distress response to triggers)

 |The prefrontal cortex in the frontal lobes*

 Intrusion, Negative Cognition & Mood, Arousal & Reactivity (e.g., intrusive memories, flashbacks, persistent negativity, poor concentration & attention, reckless behavior)

 |Anterior cingulate cortex in the frontal lobes